 Check if you are eligible for BBSRC funding.
-Please note, individuals based at an international research organisation are not eligible to be a member of the core team as they are not eligible for UKRI funding.
+Individuals based at an international organisation are not eligible to be a member of the core team as they are not eligible for UKRI funding.
 International collaborators can be added as project partners on an application, please see Roles in funding applications: eligibility, responsibilities and costings guidance for more information.